 It is required for students and staff members to remain at home if they exhibit any symptoms of illness including, but not limited to, headache, fever, loss of taste/smell, cough/nasal congestion, fatigue, sore throat, or gastrointestinal complaints.

 If exhibiting any symptoms of illness, please contact a healthcare provider for further evaluation.
 A doctor’s note may be required before returning to school.

 Yes.
-The State of Connecticut Department of Education has provided specific guidance to school districts regarding face coverings.
+The State of Connecticut Department of Education and town of Manchester has provided specific guidance to school districts regarding face coverings.
 For buildings to open this fall, all staff and students must wear face coverings when in the school building.

 Please ensure that your student has a second/back-up mask in their backpack at all times.